Talk to Your Guide: (605) 252-9100

 Safety

 Feeling safe allows you to fully enjoy where you are.
 These guides focus on wildlife awareness, terrain conditions, weather-related risks, and practical habits that help keep experiences comfortable and worry-free.
 The goal is confidence, not caution.
+You’ll learn simple situational habits that make a big difference, like staying aware of wind and exposure, watching footing on loose slopes, and recognizing when conditions are shifting faster than expected.

 discovering the badlands wildlife safety